nsg91/OneMeditationApp-legal/privacy.md

 ## 5. Subscriptions and Payments

-We offer monthly and annual subscriptions.
-Purchases are processed by the **Apple App Store** and/or **Google Play** (depending on your device).
+Subscriptions are processed by the **Apple App Store** or **Google Play Store**.

-We do not receive your full payment card details.
-We may receive subscription-related information such as:
+We do not receive payment card details.
+We may receive subscription status information solely to unlock premium features.

-- Whether a subscription is active
-- Plan type (monthly/annual)
-- Renewal or expiration status

-This information is used only to unlock premium features.

 ---

-## 6. Sharing of Information
+## 6. Data Storage and Security

-We may share limited information with service providers that help operate the App, such as:

-- Authentication providers (Apple, Google, email authentication)
-- Cloud storage/database providers used to run the App
-- Analytics and diagnostics tools (crash reports, performance monitoring)
-- Push notification delivery providers (if enabled)

-We may also share information if required by law or to protect rights, safety, and integrity of the App.

-We do not share personal information with advertisers for third-party ad targeting.
+We use reasonable technical and organizational measures to protect information.
+No system is completely secure, and use of the App is at your own risk.

 ---

-## 7. Data Storage and Security

-We use reasonable technical and organizational measures to protect your information.
-However, no system is 100% secure.

-If you use email sign-in, passwords are handled by the authentication provider and are not stored in plain text by us.

----

-## 8. Data Retention
+## 7. Data Retention

 We retain information as long as necessary to provide the App and comply with legal obligations.

-If you request deletion, we will delete or anonymize personal information as required by applicable law.

-To request deletion, contact: **nsgn.one@gmail.com**
+You may request deletion of your data by contacting **nsgn.one@gmail.com**.

 ---

-## 9. Anonymous Accounts and Account Linking
+## 8. Anonymous Accounts and Account Linking

-If you start using the App anonymously and later sign in with Apple/Google/email, we may link your anonymous data to your signed-in account so you keep your progress.
+If you start using the App anonymously and later sign in, your anonymous data may be linked to your signed-in account to preserve progress.

-If you uninstall and reinstall the App while using an anonymous account and do not upgrade/sign in, you may lose access to the previous anonymous data.
+If you uninstall the App without upgrading/signing in, anonymous data may be lost.

 ---

-## 10. Your Rights and Choices
+## 9. Your Rights and Choices

 Depending on your jurisdiction, you may have rights to:

 - Access, correct, or delete your data
-- Request a copy of your data (data portability)
+- Request data portability
-- Withdraw consent where applicable (e.g., notifications)
+- Withdraw consent where applicable

-You can control push notifications in the App and in your device settings.
+Push notifications can be disabled in the App and device settings.

-To exercise your rights, contact: **nsgn.one@gmail.com**

 ---

-## 11. Children’s Privacy
+## 10. Children’s Privacy

-The App is not intended for children under 13, and we do not knowingly collect personal information from children under 13.
+The App is not intended for children under 13.
+We do not knowingly collect data from children under 13.

-If you believe a child has provided information, contact us for removal.

 ---

-## 12. International Data Transfers
+## 11. International Data Transfers

-Your information may be processed in countries other than where you live.
-We take steps to protect information in accordance with applicable privacy laws.
+Your information may be processed in countries other than your own.
+We take steps to protect data under applicable laws.

 ---

-## 13. Updates to This Policy
+## 12. Updates to This Policy

-We may update this Privacy Policy periodically.
+We may update this Privacy Policy.
 Updates will be posted with a revised effective date.

 ---

-## 14. Contact
+## 13. Contact

-If you have questions or concerns about this Privacy Policy, contact:
+For questions or requests related to privacy:

-- **Email:** nsgn.one@gmail.com
+**Email:** nsgn.one@gmail.com